gustavo-nt/gustavo-nt/readme.md

 My name is Gustavo Teixeira and I'm a Frontend Júnior developer.

 - ✅ HTML / CSS / JavaScript / Bootstrap / C
-- 📕 Learning , React, Node.js and MySQL
+- 📕 Learning React, Next, Node.js and TS
 - 📖 I have interest in Vue, React Native and Angular

 I also work as a developer front-end in [WEBJUMP](https://webjump.com.br/)